monikasaroj/Coursera_Capstone/README.md

 # Coursera_Capstone
-this repository will be mainly used for the capstone project The project includes the segmentation and clustering of Neighbourhoods in Toronto using K Means Machine Learning Clustering algorithm.
+This repository will be mainly used for the capstone project.

+The project includes the segmentation and clustering of Neighbourhoods in Toronto using K Means Machine Learning Clustering algorithm.

 week3_part2_b.PNG - The first map that contains the visualization of the various neighbourhoods in Canada whose borough has the word Toronto.
 Below is the link to view